Liquidation: A guide for creditors

 - approve the liquidator’s remuneration

-- direct the liquidator to convene a meeting of creditors
+- direct the liquidator to convene a creditors’ meeting

 - request the liquidator to give information, provide a report or produce a document

-- obtain specialist advice or assistance (with the prior approval of the liquidator or the court) that the committee considers desirable relating to the conduct of the liquidation.
+- obtain specialist advice or assistance (with prior approval of the liquidator or court) that the committee considers desirable about the conduct of the liquidation.

-The liquidator is not required to comply with a direction to convene a meeting or give information if that request is not reasonable.
-The rules mentioned under the heading ‘Meetings during a court liquidation’ about when a direction is not reasonable apply to directions given to a liquidator by a committee of inspection.
+If the request to convene a meeting or provide information is not reasonable, the liquidator does not have to comply with the request.
+The same rules about when a request is not reasonable apply to directions given to a liquidator by a committee of inspection.

-A committee of inspection can determine its own procedures and exercises its powers through resolutions passed at meetings of the committee.
-A resolution is passed by a majority in number of its members present at a meeting.
+A committee of inspection can determine its own procedures and exercise its powers through resolutions passed at meetings of the committee.
+A resolution is passed by a majority in number of members present at a meeting.
 The committee of inspection can only act if a majority of its members attend.

 Minutes of meetings of the committee of inspection must be prepared and lodged with ASIC within one month.
-A copy of the minutes of committee of inspection meetings may be obtained by searching the ASIC registers and paying the relevant fee.
+A copy of the minutes of committee of inspection meetings may be obtained by searching ASIC Connect for a fee.

-ASIC is entitled to attend a meeting of the committee of inspection.
+ASIC is also entitled to attend a meeting of the committee of inspection.

-A liquidator is entitled to be paid for the work they perform.
-Generally, their fees will be paid from available assets, before any payments are made to creditors.
+A liquidator is entitled to be paid for the necessary work they properly perform.
+Their fees will usually be paid from available assets before any payments are made to creditors.
 If there are no – or only limited assets – the liquidator is sometimes not paid (or only partially paid) for the work they do.
 The liquidator may arrange for a third party to contribute to their fees.

 The fees cannot be paid until the amount has been approved by creditors, a committee of inspection or the court.
-Alternatively, the liquidator may put a proposal to creditors to approve their fees without holding a meeting.
+The liquidator can also put a proposal to creditors to approve their fees without holding a meeting.

-Note: If fees are not approved by the relevant decision-making body, and the liquidation commenced on or after 1 September 2017, the liquidator is entitled to be paid reasonable fees up to a maximum default amount excluding GST (indexed annually from 1 July 2017).
+If fees are not approved by the relevant decision-making body, the liquidator is entitled to receive reasonable fees up to a specified maximum (indexed annually).